z9er/CyberpunkTHING/resources/documents/thing bnetrunning.md

 breach person yes

-breach access point no (can't find one other than top and it doesn't)
+breach access point yes (the one in the middle of nowhere ground level on the side outside)

 ### Gig: Going Up or Down?